Rounding it up

 Knowing your credit score helps you make informed decisions on whether to apply for that travel credit card (or not because you’ll face rejection and lower your credit score).
 Your credit score determines the rate you’ll pay for loans, on your mortgage and home equity line of credit, and could impress your potential landlord on rental applications (even a lower score positions you as someone who cares about their credit and improving it).

-Let's explore various methods of obtaining your credit score in Canada:
+Let's explore various methods of checking your credit limit and obtaining your credit score in Canada:

 How to check your credit online (the fast and easy way):

-The two main credit bureaus in Canada are Equifax and TransUnion.
+Canada's credit bureaus that are used most frequently are Equifax and TransUnion.
 Both of these companies buy most of their credit information from FICO, a US-based company.
-These two bureaus then use your FICO score to determine your credit rating with other Canadian factors.
+These two bureaus then use your FICO score to determine your credit limit and credit rating with other Canadian factors.

 Click to get your free credit score from Equifax.
 Make sure to click this link and beware of any add-ons and upsells to their premier ($19.95 per month) or friends and family packages ($24.95 per month).